-Children gather knowledge and opinions about these issues from school, friends, and media, but don’t always bring up their concerns at home.
-Earth Day is a great opportunity to talk with our children about environmental issues while learning about and appreciating our planet’s incredible properties and resources.
+Earth Day is a great opportunity to talk with our children about environmental issues and solutions while learning about and appreciating our planet’s incredible properties and resources.
 Rather than driving to local parks or playgrounds to celebrate Earth Day this year, consider trying some of these at-home activities with your family:

 With so many awesome online resources available right now, you don’t need to visit your local zoo to see some of our planet’s coolest and cutest creatures.
 VIP access is right at our fingertips!
 Zoos and aquariums around the world have animal cams running day and night on their websites.
 Some livestream exclusively at feeding times so you can really see your favorite animals in action.
 Others have controllable cameras so you can move around their enclosures remotely.
 Check out where to see giraffes, penguins, pandas, polar bears, jellyfish and more with this list from Parade Magazine.